open-sauced/docs/docs/contributing/introduction-to-contributing.md

   :::

 - Issues with the `needs triage` label are unavailable to `.take` until they are triaged and the label is removed.
 Feel free to check on the issue regularly if you want to work on it.
 - If you contribute to the project for the first time, you can search for issues with `good first issue` or `bug` labels in the repository.
-Please only self-assign a `good first issue` one time.

   :::note